armory/docs/content/en/armory-enterprise/armory-admin/aws/aws-lambda.md

 ## Overview

 Armory supports using AWS Lambda as a deployment target for your apps and includes a variety of Lambda specific stages.
 Enabling the full suite of features for Lambda support requires updating the configurations for core Spinnaker services and adding the Lambda Plugin.
-Depending on how you manage Spinnaker, this requires either Operator or Halyard config updates.
+Depending on how you manage Spinnaker, this requires Operator config updates.

 ## Requirements